 - Turtle snorkel and Oahu whale watching.
 2 great activites on the Waianae coast.
 Keep a lookout for dolphins, too!

 My Majestic Whale Watching Experience

-Reserving your Oahu whale watching activity is super easy.
-You can either book directly at The Majestic whale watch cruise website or check out this link for occasional discounts.
+You can reserve your tickets at Hawaii Activities, which also has occasional discounts.
 Children 6 and under are free and I highly suggest you take advantage of their complimentary shuttle service if you’re within the Waikiki area.
 The “shuttles” are actually those large tour buses with AC, so you’ll get a free and comfortable tour through Waikiki.

 Local Tip: If you manage to grab a seat behind the driver, don’t be afraid to ask them any questions you have about Hawaii – many of them have been driving around Oahu for several years and know all the secrets!

 Another Local Tip: If you decide to come on your own, parking at Pier 6 will cost you about $12 at minimum for the length of the cruise.

 When you arrive at Pier 6 (near Aloha Tower), you’ll be dropped off near the front of the ship with an easy walk in.
 The Majestic certainly earns its name with its eye-catching design and gorgeous outdoor and indoor decks.
 The ship also features plenty of viewing space even with a full crowd so you don’t have to worry about finding an open spot on the sides.